GitHubDragonFly/HTML_CSS_JS/README.md

  - Media video playback, including camera streaming and an option to record and save the camera video
  - JavaScript and jQuery examples

 Some things might not be supported or work as expected on certain browsers.
-This was tested as working in the latest Firefox browser on Windows 10 computer and the page did also show properly in the TenFourFox browser on the Power Macintosh computer with the following notes:
+This was tested as working in the latest Firefox browser on Windows 10, Chromium on CloudReady 89.4.0 and the page did also show properly in the TenFourFox browser on MacOS X 10.5 (iMac G5) with the following notes:
  - missing emojis support for old OS X can be compensated, to a degree, with [Symbola Font](https://dn-works.com/ufas/)
  - alignment entries of `float: inline-start` and `float: inline-end` don't work and need to be replaced with `float: left` and `float: right`, which works for modern browsers as well and has now been standardized in this exercise
  - add-on providing support for [playing MP4 video](https://sourceforge.net/projects/tenfourfox/files/addons/mp4/1.3406/) in TenFourFox
+ - no camera video recording could be done since there is no webm support

 It would be recommended that you also check [this project](https://github.com/GitHubDragonFly/WebProject) and look at all the files created by it, especially because it is interacting with the django built-in server (there is also a link to django tutorial).